 About Doi maach recipe

-Doi maach is a Bengali term here doi means sour yogurt and maach is fish.
-So this recipe is all about a story of Bengali fish curry cooked in a yogurt-based gravy.
-Also flavored this dish with onion, ginger, garlic, garam masala, and a few regular kitchen spices to kill the fish smell.
-And yogurt/tok doi (in Bengali) is used to make a creamy and oily gravy in this fish curry.
+Doi maach is a Bengali term, in Bengali, “Doi” means plain yogurt (known as dahi/curd in India), and “Maach” is fish (need rui / katla fish slices).
+Doi maach is all about a story of Bengali fish curry recipe cooked fried rui or katla fish steaks(after marinated with salt and turmeric powder) simmered in a yogurt based gravy flavored with onion, ginger, garlic, garam masala, and a few simple spices available in every Indian kitchen.
+Yogurt (tok doi in Bengali) is used to make a creamy and oily gravy of this fish curry.

-From novice to bachelor anyone can make the fish curry recipe at home with ease.
+From novice to bachelor anyone can prepare this yogurt fish curry at home with ease.
 All ingredients are in your food pantry no need for any fancy items.
 Even to make this dish easier and faster, I prepare this fish curry masala at one time blending along with yogurt.
 So no need for extra whisking for yogurt.
 Only need to know how long need to roast the masala to bring an exotic taste & texture to this fish gravy.

-Have look at other Common & exotic fish curry recipes
+Have a look at other Common & exotic Bengali rui katla macher recipes

 Biyebari Style Macher Kalia